 We know, we know.

-That’s what’s great about the funds available through Sharesies.
-Each one for example, the NZ Top 50 Fund—gets you a piece of a bunch of companies.
+That’s what’s great about the investment options available through Sharesies.
+With so much to choose from, you can spread your investments across different sectors, countries, asset classes and more.
+For example, the NZ Top 50 Fund gets you a piece of a bunch of companies.
 So if you have some shares in the NZ Top 50 fund, if one of those companies has a bad year, or goes out of business, you still have a little piece of 49 other companies to pick up the slack.